robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-3-ect-video.md

 ### Presenter summary

-it’s quite likely that you’re already doing some of these things in your teaching practice, but everyone can get better.
+It’s quite likely that you’re already doing some of these things in your teaching practice, but everyone can get better.
 The more you understand about how pupils learn, the more effective your teaching will be.